How to Evaluate MCAT Tutoring Programs

 Reality

 No one can “guarantee” that you or your child will reach a specific score on the MCAT.
-This is a marketing tactic that often comes with significant fine-print restrictions.
-Examples of those restrictions include:
+Read the fine print.

-Forcing low-scoring students to retake a months-long prep course before taking the MCAT again
+Force low-scoring students to retake months-long prep courses before taking the MCAT again

-Offering extra resources (flashcards, etc.) that only harm students’ preparation even more
+Offer extra resources (flashcards, etc.) that only harm students even more

 Marketing